 Whether researching the history of your house, family, urban re-development, or the cultural and social changes within the borough, our collections are sure to inspire learning, creativity and a greater understanding of Croydon’s people and history.

 Visit the Research Room to view Croydon Archives and Local History Collection.
 It is open to all and free of charge.
-Our opening hours are 11am-1pm and 2pm-4pm on Wednesdays and Fridays.
+Our opening hours are 10am-1pm and 1:30pm-4:30pm on Wednesdays Fridays and Saturdays, and 10am-1pm on Thursdays.
 Access is by prior appointment and material held in our stores must be ordered in advance.
 We welcome walk-ins for open-access material, subject to availability.

 Croydon Archives is committed to and believes that all people and sectors of the community have a fundamental right to engage with, use and enjoy Croydon Archives’ collections and services.